Engkipngetich/kosgei-portfolio/README.md

-# Welcome to your Lovable project
+# Welcome to your portfolio project

 ## Project info